SAP Articles

 • Process manufacturing needs recipes, yield losses, traceability, and regulatory audits.

 Sometimes, a vendor will say, “Yes, we support both.”
-But when you dig in?
-It’s clear they don’t really mean it.
+But when you dig in, it’s clear they don’t really mean it.
 It’s just… passable, not practical.

 Consider Your Size, IT Team, and Workflow Complexity